h-yung/jargonauts-guide-v1.0-/README.md

 A lightweight responsive front end for the jargonauts API.

 ## Optimizations
-- Create typeahead functionality (although the current suggestion approach may also be worth keeping)
+- Add typeahead functionality (although the current suggestion approach may also be worth keeping)
 - Clean up CSS and reduce general specificity (limit use of ids, etc.)
 - Relaunch as a single full-stack app
 - Connect to MongoDB and build out more robust functionality allowing for direct user suggestions?